 - Optional flavourings (see Notes)

-- Whisk eggs, honey or sugar and salt in large saucepan.
+- Whisk eggs, sugar (or honey), nutmeg and salt in large saucepan.
 Gradually add 2 cups (500 mL) milk.
 Cook gently over medium-low heat stirring continuously until mixture coats back of spoon, 12 to 15 minutes.
 (Do not let mixture boil.)